 - District of Columbia World War Memorial - Herbert Hoover accepted this local World War I memorial on behalf of a grateful nation on Armistice Day, November 11, 1931.

 - George Washington Victory Memorial Building - Warren G. Harding presided over the cornerstone laying ceremony of this World War I Memorial in November 1921.
 This memorial never materialized but many of its salvaged materials later were incorporated into the Lisner Auditorium on the campus of the George Washington University.
 The building foundation site along the National Mall now is occupied by the West Building of the National Gallery of Art.

 - Korean War Veterans Memorial - George H.W.
-Bush broke ground for this memorial on Flag Day, June 14, 1992; William Jefferson Clinton participated in the formal memorial dedication on July 27, 1995.
+Bush broke ground for this memorial on Flag Day, June 14, 1992; Bill Clinton participated in the formal memorial dedication on July 27, 1995.

 - Vietnam Veterans Memorial - Jimmy Carter signed the Congressional authorization for this memorial in 1980.
-Following the memorial's 1982 dedication, several Presidents have visited the site.
+Following the memorial's 1982 dedication, several presidents have visited the site.
 Ronald Reagan spoke at the dedication of the Three Servicemen statue in 1984, and again on Veterans Day in 1988.
 George H.W.
-Bush paid a quiet visit to the memorial one evening to participate in the reading of names during the annual Veterans Day commemoration.
+Bush visited during his presidency in 1990, and again after leaving office to participate in the reading of names during the annual Veterans Day commemoration.
 Early in his presidency, George W. Bush visited the memorial without fanfare and placed a Presidential Challenge Coin at The Wall.
 Barck Obama delivered the Memorial Day address at the memorial in 2012.